Relativistic density-functional theory based on effective quantum electrodynamics: Effective quantum electrodynamics

 Clearly, if $\b{n}_{1}^\text{vp}(\vec{r},\vec{r}\,')=\b{0}$ then $\tilde{E}_0=0$, and thus $E_0^\HF$ is necessarily negative.
 It can in fact diverges to $-\infty$ due to infrared (IR) and ultraviolet (UV) divergences.
 The IR divergences appear when taking the continuum limit of the sums in Eq.~(\ref{n1vp}), but can simply be avoided by putting the system in a box with periodic boundary conditions and taking the thermodynamic limit of quantities per volume unit (see, e.g., Refs.~\cite{Esc-BOOK-03,HaiLewSol-CPAM-07,HaiLewSerSol-PRA-07}), similarly to what is done for the homogeneous electron gas.
 The UV divergences come from the unbound large-energy (or large index $p$) limit of each sum in Eq.~(\ref{n1vp}), even if we expect a cancellation of these UV divergences to some extent between the two sums.
-A standard way of dealing with these UV divergences is to introduce a fixed UV momentum cutoff and to remove the cutoff dependence via renormalization of the electron charge and mass in the Hamiltonian~\cite{LieSie-CMP-00,HaiLewSer-CMP-05,HaiLewSer-JPA-05,HaiLewSerSol-PRA-07,HaiLewSol-CPAM-07,Lew-INC-11} (see also Ref.~\cite{Bro-EPJD-02}).
-In the rest of this work, we will simply assume that a proper renormalization scheme is applied in order to keep everything finite.
+A standard way of dealing with these UV divergences is to introduce a fixed UV momentum cutoff and to remove the cutoff dependence via renormalization of the electron charge and mass in the Hamiltonian~\cite{LieSie-CMP-00,HaiLewSer-CMP-05,HaiLewSer-JPA-05,HaiLewSerSol-PRA-07,HaiLewSol-CPAM-07,Lew-INC-11,GraLewSer-CMP-11} (see also Ref.~\cite{Bro-EPJD-02}).
+We leave for future work these subtle issues and simply assume in the rest of this work that a proper renormalization scheme is applied in order to keep everything finite.

 Finally, in Appendix~\ref{app:altHep}, we provide an alternative definition of the electron-positron Hamiltonian based on commutators and anticommutators of Dirac field operators and we show that, after removing the vacuum energy, both Hamiltonians are equivalent to each other and also identical to the effective QED Hamiltonian of Refs.~\cite{LiuLin-JCP-13,Liu-IJQC-14,Liu-PR-14,Liu-IJQC-15,Liu-NSR-16,Liu-JCP-20} [see Eq.~(\ref{HeQED})].